23 York Street, Haliburton

 visual art

 Art and creativity have been important elements of Marleen’s life.
 She embraces her passion through oil painting, taking her inspiration from the beauty of the Canadian landscape.
 Having been fortunate to have travelled and lived throughout much of Canada, she is in constant awe of Canada’s vast and natural beauty.
-The changing seasons and the vibrancy of the layers of colours inspire her to create art of strong colours and bold shapes using broad, relaxed strokes to create impressionistic-rea
+The changing seasons and the vibrancy of the layers of colours inspire her to create art of strong colours and bold shapes using broad, relaxed strokes to create realistic paintings

 A painting of cloths on a clothesline by Rachel Charyk.